The Do’s and Don’ts of Watering Plants in PEAT Based Products

 Correctly maintaining your plant’s hydration level is ESSENTIAL for them to thrive.

 We designed Good Dirt potting mixes to require less frequent waterings, so it can take some adjusting!
-Our clean dirt is actually a soilless peat-based product, whereas many other mixes are bark based.
+Our clean dirt is actually a soilless peat-based product, whereas many other mixes are bark-based.
+Let's break down the key differences between these two popular ingredients in the potting mix world.

 Peat Based Products vs. Bark Based Products

-What is a bark based product?
+What is a bark-based product?

-What is a peat based product?
+What is a peat-based product?

 Peat moss is part of the same plant as sphagnum moss.
 The sphagnum moss originates from the plant on the surface of a soil or marsh, while peat moss is the layer beneath it that holds the saturated, dead sphagnum moss.
 Because of this, peat moss naturally holds water, like a sponge — it can soak up to 20 times its own weight in moisture!

-That stellar water retention means you need to hear a word of caution: be careful not to overwater peat based soils.
+That stellar water retention means you need to hear a word of caution: be careful not to overwater peat-based soils.

 A Common Problem: Overwatering